MBrouns/Zipfs-Law-and-city-development/docs/verification.md

 # Model verification
+Before employing the model to examine the effect of household decision making on the emergence of a Zipf's law, it is necessary to ensure the model is verified and valid.
 Model verification is used to determine whether the built model performs in a manner in which it was intended to perform.
 The model was verified on three distinct levels: Single-agent level, in which the behaviour of a single household is analysed; minimal interaction level, in which the interaction between a small set of agents is observerd; and multi-agent verification which analyses the emergent behaviour of multiple agents.

 ## Single-agent verification
 There is only a single type of agent in this urban migration model, namely households.
 Households live in a certain location and consist of household members.